blazegraph/blazegraph-samples/README.md

 #Welcome to the Blazegraph Samples Project#
-Blazegraph™ is our ultra high-performance graph database supporting Blueprints and RDF/SPARQL APIs.
+The Blazegraph™ Database is our ultra high-performance graph database supporting Blueprints and RDF/SPARQL APIs.
 It supports up to 50 Billion edges on a single machine and has a High Availability and Scale-out architecture.
 It is in production use for Fortune 500 customers such as EMC, Autodesk, and many others.
 It powers the Wikimedia Foundation's Wiki Data Query Service.
 See the latest [Feature Matrix](http://www.blazegraph.com/product/).

 [Sign up](http://eepurl.com/VLpUj) to get the latest news on Blazegraph.